-In Mesa County, Colorado in 2010, a woman reported seeing a vampire while she was driving.
-Upon seeing the vampire, she was so frightened that she reversed back along the road, crashing her car and overturning it.
+In Mesa County, Colorado, in 2010, a woman reported seeing a vampire while she was driving.
+Upon seeing the vampire, she was so frightened that she reversed back along the road, crashing and overturning her car.
 Police found no traces of alcohol or drugs in her system.

 Fodor Glava, an immigrant from Transylvania, lived in Colorado for some years.
 When he died, rumors began to circulate that he was a vampire.

 When a tree began to grow from underneath his grave, from what would have been his chest region, locals thought it had grown from a stake that had been put through Glava’s chest.